Maumagnaguagno/HyperTensioN/README.md

 end
 ```

-Unlike the parsers, the compilers have a choice in their output.
+Unlike parsers, compilers have a choice in their output.
-The firsy option is for uncommon outputs, they must be handled inside the methods and return ``nil``.
+The first option is for uncommon outputs, they must be handled inside the methods and return ``nil``.
 The second option is to output a more common text file and return the string to be written.
 If the second option was selected the output filename is the input filename with the new extension appended, therefore ``input.pddl`` to ``jshop`` would be ``input.pddl.jshop``, so no information about the source is lost.
 Any compiler have access to the parser attributes, which means one module can optimize before another compiles.